Donate

 Guns are now the LEADING cause of death of children in America

-Asking Saves Kids empowers every parent in every neighborhood with a common-sense solution to protect their kids from guns.
+The Asking Saves Kids Campaign teaches parents to ASK about guns in the home before sending their kids to play at someone’s house, empowering every parent in every neighborhood with a common-sense solution to protect their kids from guns.

-Asking Saves Kids is the ONLY gun violence prevention message initiative proven to be effective at reducing gun violence (Harvard & GAO studies).
+Asking Saves Kids (ASK) is the only gun violence prevention message ever proven to be effective according to studies by Harvard (2012) and the US General Accounting Office (2017).

 85% of children under 12 killed by a gun are shot in someone’s home.

-82% of child suicides are committed with a gun that was found at home.
+82% of child suicides are committed with a gun found at home.

-74% of school shootings occur with a gun that was found at home.
+74% of school shootings occur with a gun found at home.

 Every parent can prevent tragedies by asking one simple question: